GenDivers-Preis 2026

 Application requirements

-• Regular or completed studies at the Mozarteum University Salzburg.
+• Current (full-time enrolment) or recently completed studies at the Mozarteum University Salzburg.

-• Scientific work must comply with good scientific practice and the current guidelines for writing scientific bachelor's, diploma, and master's theses, as well as the guidelines for gender- and diversity-sensitive language.
+• Scholarly work must comply with good scholarly practice and the current guidelines for writing bachelor's, diploma, and master's theses, as well as the guidelines for gender- and diversity-sensitive language.

 • A thesis/final project can only be submitted once.